WolfoIsBestWolf/ror2-WolfFixes/mod_WolfoFixes/README.md

 ## Misc
 Log Fixes :
 - Eclipse not incrementing Wins / (Thus not unlocking logs)
-- Bazaar Diorama being empty
 - Sulfur Pools Diorama having a red base.
 - Void Locust Diorama, Void Devastator being too zoomed in.
 - Nkuhanas Opinion being too zoomed out.
 - Devoted Lemurians being in log instead of wild.

-Adds 'simu_softlock' softlock command to forcefully end wave and start next, or otherwise spawns Portal.

 Green Orb message will now pop up as you load into the stage so you can actually see it.

-NullRef from Corpses with Chronic Expansion

-Golden Diebacks fruits not dropping healing orbs or playing effects.
+Golden Diebacks Mushruum Fruit not dropping healing orbs or playing effects.

-Regenerative Scrap being scrapable

-Invincibility and Chef Boost showing stacks of the buff.
+Chef Boost showing stacks of the buff, despite not functioning as such.

 Item/Survivor description fixes can be turned off in case you play with rebalance mods.\
 But should work fine even if you don't.

+Treeborn Canopy & Helminth Hatchery being blacklisted from Random Stage Order.

 ## For Other Mods

-Glass Mithrix is Glass again instead of naked.
+Fixes up some unused content, should have no impact on regular gameplay.

 Void Eradicators are less unfinished:
 - Enables some particles
 - Adds price transform